pranav2595/SE20_HW2-3/README.md

 # SE20_HW2-3

 This repo has been created for HW2 and HW3 of SE 2020.
+We implemented Conway's Game of Life in Ruby, Rust and Go.